dominikh/go-tools/README.md

 ## System requirements

+Releases support the current and previous version of Go at the time of release.
-We support the last two versions of Go.
+The master branch supports the current version of Go.